 Why Therapy?
 Exploring the Strengths of Seeking Help

 Long before there were therapists, there were family members.
-Grandpa and Aunt Jane listened, or gave us advice, or sometimes just told us to buck up.
+Loved ones listened, or gave us advice, or sometimes just told us to buck up.
 If family couldn’t help, there were friends or a clergy member.
-But most likely, we were also warned not to broadcast our troubles, and many people suffered their mental problems silently.
+But most likely, we were also warned not to broadcast our troubles, and many people suffered with emotional issues silently.

 "Therapy is a unique relationship and what makes it valuable sets it apart from friendships, working partnerships, family connections and love affairs," says Carl Sherman, author of How to Go to Therapy: Making the Most of Professional Help.